Battle of Duc Duc: Battle

 In September, faced with a deteriorating situation north of the Hải Vân Pass, Trưởng ordered the 54th Infantry to return to the 1st Division.
 Hinh relieved the 54th with his own division's 56th Infantry.
-Thus, in early September, the infantrymen of the 56th Regiment returned to the hills south of Duc Duc.
-The 3rd Battalion took up positions on the right, on Khuong Que Hill where its 2nd Company had fought and lost the first engagement of the PAVN's Duc Duc campaign.
-The 1st Battalion was on the left, on Ky Vi Hill, and the 2nd Battalion was in reserve with the regimental headquarters near Duc Duc base.
+Thus, in early September, the infantrymen of the 56th Regiment returned to the hills south of Đức Dục.
+The 3rd Battalion took up positions on the right, on Khuong Que Hill where its 2nd Company had fought and lost the first engagement of the PAVN's Đức Dục campaign.
+The 1st Battalion was on the left, on Ky Vi Hill, and the 2nd Battalion was in reserve with the regimental headquarters near Đức Dục base.

 On 4 October the PAVN 1st Regiment, 2nd Division, launched simultaneous, heavily supported assaults on both forward battalions of the 56th Regiment.
 While mortar and artillery fire pounded the 3rd Battalion command post, PAVN sappers entered the headquarters perimeter and severed communications with the two forward ARVN companies.
 These companies, under infantry attack from the front, withdrew and were caught in a devastating crossfire from the rear and flanks.
 The 1st Battalion fared little better; its outposts were also overrun, but casualties were lighter.
 The PAVN coordinated artillery fire with great skill in this assault; a steady rain of shells kept the 56th Regiment's headquarters and the 2nd Battalion from reacting while the two forward battalions were being overrun.
 As soon as he was able, the regimental commander ordered the attached 21st Ranger Battalion back into the line to relieve the shattered 3rd Battalion.

 The PAVN 1st Regiment had accomplished its mission, but casualties were heavy, and it lacked the strength either to pursue or to consolidate its gains.
-The ARVN defensive line south of Duc Duc remained virtually unchanged, but the 56th Regiment was nearly out of action.
+The ARVN defensive line south of Đức Dục remained virtually unchanged, but the 56th Regiment was nearly out of action.
 Only the 2nd Battalion could put more than 300 men in the field, and the 3rd Battalion had only 200.
 Hinh had to relieve the regiment again with the 12th Ranger Group.

 Aftermath

 During the summer and autumn of 1974, the ARVN 3rd Division and attached Rangers had reached exhaustion.
-More than 4,700 men had been killed, wounded, or were missing in the actions in and around Duc Duc in the three months since the PAVN offensive began at Da Trach on 18 July.
+More than 4,700 men had been killed, wounded, or were missing in the actions in and around Đức Dục in the three months since the PAVN offensive began at Da Trach on 18 July.
 A disproportionate number were officers and noncommissioned officers for whom no experienced replacements were available.